The scene of past battles, Seven Oaks is now home to peaceful golf, where only friendly arguments take place.

 Always plan a little extra time for the proper warm-up and you'll get more out of your game.

 We have a convenient driving range with distance flags up to 300 yards.
 You can ready your short game as well, on the chipping and putting green.

 Willie Yacknow, our resident PGA Professional, is available for lessons if you would like to hone a facet of your game or learn from scratch.
 He uses video analysis and the latest techniques, but always with an eye to the basics of taking the proper stance and utilizing your own body type to maximize your swing.

 Our Junior Program got off to a very encouraging beginning recently, as many of the next generation of Phil's and Annika's began to gravitate to the game.
 And with such a young membership, we feel our Junior program is just on the verge of becoming quite competitive.

 If you and your family want to get in great rounds of golf, hone up with golf lessons or just enjoy a wonderful outdoor activity together, give us a call about joining Seven Oaks Country Club!
-Call Herb today at (724) 495-2770 or click here to request membership information online.
+Call Willie today at (724) 495-2770 or click here to request membership information online.